Nadhim Zahawi: Chancellor of the Duchy of Lancaster

 On 6 September 2022, under the new Truss Ministry, Zahawi was replaced by Kwasi Kwarteng as Chancellor and instead appointed Chancellor of the Duchy of Lancaster, Minister for Equalities (Government Equalities Office) and Minister for Intergovernmental Relations (Cabinet Office).

-Zahawi was replaced in the Sunak Ministry as Chancellor of the Duchy of Lancaster by Oliver Dowden on the 25 October 2022.
+Zahawi was replaced in the Sunak Ministry as Chancellor of the Duchy of Lancaster by Oliver Dowden on 25 October 2022.

 Chairman of the Conservative Party

-On 25 October 2022, Zahawi was made Chairman of the Conservative Party and Minister without portfolio upon Rishi Sunak becoming Prime Minister.
+On 25 October 2022, Zahawi was made Chairman of the Conservative Party and minister without portfolio upon Rishi Sunak becoming prime minister.

 In December 2022, Zahawi said nurses should call off their strikes and pay demands because it risked playing into the hands of Vladimir Putin, who he said, wanted to fuel inflation.
-He called on unions representing nurses and other medical workers to enter into talks – though the Royal College of Nurses (RCN) said that it was government ministers who were refusing to open any negotiations over the NHS pay deal.
+He called on unions representing nurses and other medical workers to enter into talks – though the Royal College of Nursing (RCN) said that it was government ministers who were refusing to open any negotiations over the NHS pay deal.